200 Meter Run In Miles

 4. The Finish: A Final Push

 The final phase, the finish, demands a final burst of speed.
 While fatigue sets in, athletes must dig deep to push through and cross the finish line as quickly as possible.
-Maintaining proper form and avoiding collapsing is vital, even though exhaustion may be setting in.
+But maintaining proper form and avoiding collapsing is vital, even though exhaustion may be setting in.
 A powerful final stride can make the difference between victory and defeat.

 Pacing Strategies: Finding the Optimal Rhythm